beejjorgensen/bgnet0/src/bgnet0_part_1800_routing.md

 If multiple matching routes exist, the one with the longest subnet mask is chosen.

-If there is still a tie, the one with the loewst metric is used.
+If there is still a tie, the one with the lowest metric is used.

 If there is still a tie, ECMP (Equal Cost Multi-Path) routing can be used--send the packet down both paths.